geetareddytokale/geeta-demo/README.md

 # geeta-demo
-This is my first Git Repository
+This is my first Git Repository.
-Aythor - Geeta Reddy
+Author - Geeta Reddy